svenssonjoel/lispBM/README.md

 7. Improve handling of arguments in eval-cps.
 8. Code improvements with simplicity, clarity  and readability in mind.
 9. (DONE) Implement a small dedicated lisp reader/parser to replace MPC.
 MPC eats way to much memory for small platforms.
-10. Port to STM32f4 - 128K ram platform (will need big changes).
+10. (DONE) Port to STM32f4 - 128K ram platform (will need big changes). (surely there will be some more bugs)
+11. Add STM32f4 example code (repl implementation)
 11. Port to nrf52840_pca10056 - 256k ram platform (same changes as above).
 12. Port to X86_64 linux. (going 64bit involves some big changes)
 13. Port to Raspberry pi 64Bit Bare-metal.